open-telemetry/otel-arrow/README.md

 ![collector internal overview](docs/img/collector_internal_overview.png)

-> Note 2: A future phase 2 of this project will focus on implementing end-to-end OTel Arrow to improve the overall
+> Note 2: A future phase 2 of this project will focus on implementing end-to-end OpenTelemetry Protocol with Apache Arrow to improve the overall performance.
-> performance.

 ### Developers